-Everything you do on your store leads your shoppers to one final, critical experience: the checkout.
-And this final experience is so important, yet so sensitive, that one wrong move could send those potential sales down the drain.
+Everything you do on your store leads your shoppers to one final, critical experience: checkout.
+And there’s a lot that goes into someone’s decision to purchase your products.

-It’s crucial to get your store’s checkout “flow” — the transition between one field or page to another, from the start to the finish — as smooth as possible to avoid losing sales.
-The default WooCommerce checkout goes a long way toward making this happen, but depending on your store, industry, or products, there’s still more that could be done to make the process simple and pain-free.
+That’s why it’s so important to get your checkout “flow” — the transition between one field or page to another — as smooth as possible.
+The default WooCommerce checkout is an excellent starting point, but depending on your store, industry, or products, there may be more that you can do to make the process simple and pain-free.

-Let’s take a look at how you can optimize the checkout experience for your shoppers, from removing excess fields to opening terms & condition links in new tabs.
+Let’s take a look at how you can optimize the checkout experience for your shoppers and improve your conversion rate.

-How the default checkout flow in WooCommerce helps you succeed
+How the default WooCommerce checkout flow helps you succeed

-By default, the WooCommerce checkout is designed to be as smooth as possible for your customers.
-With a theme like Storefront, you’ll be presenting a simple, clean experience that serves as a strong final touchpoint for everything else you aim to do with your store.
+By default, the WooCommerce checkout page is designed to be as smooth as possible for your customers.
+And with a theme like Storefront, you’ll present a simple, clean experience that serves as a strong final touchpoint for everything else you aim to do with your store.

-The checkout will also be as long or as short, or as complicated or simple as you want it to be, depending on what you select in setup.
-If you only ship your products to the United States, you can easily select that country as the one you restrict shipments to — and eliminate all other options, saving customers time and hassle.
+The checkout page can also be as long or short — or as complicated or simple — as you want it to be, depending on the settings you choose.
+If you only ship to the United States, for example, you can easily select that country as the only option, saving customers time and hassle.

 Although the default WooCommerce checkout creates a solid, flexible, and streamlined experience right out of the box, it might not be perfect for your store.

-Consider also products that are likely to be business purchases, like laptops or desktop computers.
-A streamlined checkout that glosses over the details or obscures the pricing could be viewed as problematic, especially if it needs to be submitted as an expense.
+Also consider products that are likely to be business purchases, like laptops or desktop computers.
+A streamlined checkout that glosses over the details or obscures pricing could be problematic, especially if the purchase needs to be submitted as a company expense.

-Before making any changes to your checkout, you should think carefully about whether your customers are likely to want to speed through checkout… or if, like the examples above, they’re more likely to crave those little details.
+Before making any changes to your checkout, think carefully about whether your customers are likely to want to speed through checkout or if, like in the situations above, they crave those little details.

-One page checkouts are popular, and often said to increase conversions over multi-page versions due to their simplicity, but no one can say for sure which is “better.”
-Just like guest checkout (which we’ll touch on in a bit), one store might see orders go through the roof with a one-pager, while another might see sales plummet.
+One page checkouts are popular — and often increase conversions over multi-page versions due to their simplicity — but the right choice depends on your shop and audience.
+Just like guest checkout (which we’ll touch on in a bit), one store might see orders go through the roof, while another might see a decrease in sales.

 Why?
 Well, the truth is that it’s not really about the number of pages.
 It’s about the signals you’re sending to shoppers.
 A one page checkout can be just as tedious as a multi-page checkout if it contains unnecessary fields, annoying questions, and distractions.

-This has the effect of changing a shopper’s perception from “ugh, how long until I can order my shoes?” to “oh, just one more step until I can order my shoes!”
+This changes a shopper’s perception from “ugh, how long until I can order my shoes?” to “oh, just one more step until I can order my shoes!”

 Eliminate unnecessary fields to speed up the process